10622130/nlplaw/README.md

 #### Integrating OpenAI completion API with Line SDK to pass user query, for retrieval we utilize OpenAI embeddings API with RAG.

 ### DB
-#### Storing data in PostgreSQL, for vectorized data, I utilize the '`pgvector`' plugin.
+#### Storing data in PostgreSQL, for vectorized data, I utilize the `pgvector` plugin.
 Using Pinecone for API testing.

 ### Model
 #### In addition to using APIs, we also train open-source LLAMA series models.
 The inferencing results are shown in the following picture.